Silvenga/silvenga.com/src/posts/2024/btrfs-and-lessons-learned.md

 In traditional filesystems, disk use was measured by the number of bytes on the disk (ignoring sparse  volumes, hard links, junctions, and other shenanigans).
 With COW systems, there is no longer a direct correlation between between the size of all your files, and actual disk usage.
 You can have 100TiB of files, all [reflink](https://btrfs.readthedocs.io/en/latest/Reflink.html)'ed together, and only take up 2GiB of actual storage space.
 And since BTRFS supports compression, you can fit even more bytes onto your disk.
 I once compressed a 80GiB SQL Server database (running on Linux) using BTRFS compression down to 5GiB (way better than what SQL Server's native page compression was estimating it could do).

 Another example, I once had a routine defragmentation eat over 800GiB of the available capacity on execution.
 This was unexpected, but thankfully, the defragmentation was canceled when that volume reached it's accounting quota (that was also unexpected, but a pleasant surprise. **Seeeee, BTRFS cares**).
 This wasn't due to reflinks being unmerged, but because recent deletions caused unbalanced disks - which caused BTRFS to artificially lower the available capacity to maintain data safety (I might be wrong here, I didn't spend a huge amount of time debugging this one).
+Running a balance returned free disk-space to what I expected.

 So ultimately, a lot of variables go into how much capacity exists and is ultimately used.
 When in doubt, it's best to ask BTRFS directly: